ehpc-lab/docker-conda-course/README.md

 (base) root@a95e814ebc80:/# exit
 ```

-How to left a Docker container running in background?
+How do you leave a Docker container running in the background?
 In your personal OS terminal, execute the docker run command using -d parameter.
 ```
 docker run -i -t -d --name CSBL2 -v <local machine path>:/home continuumio/miniconda3 /bin/bash
 docker container ls